 With the rain still coming down heavily, we departed Cornwall having only had a glimpse of this lovely region but very impressed with what we saw.
 It’s a region I would definitely like to spend some more time in.

 Need to know

 Restormel Castle, situated at Lostwithiel, is part of the English Heritage sites.
 Entry fee costs £3.60 per adult, £3.20 per senior and £2.20 per child.
+(Prices subject to change.)
 It is open from April 1 to late October.